datamindedbe/demo-technology-exploration/demos/postgres_mcp/README.md

-# Accelerating DBT Develpment using a Postgres MCP Server
+# Using a Postgres MCP Server to Accelerate dbt Development

 **What you’ll learn:**
 You will learn how to query your postgres database using natural language.
 You will see how it becomes even more powerful in combination with your dbt code.